buda-base/lds-pdi/README.md

-﻿# LDS-PDI
+# LDS-PDI

 Contains a framework for executing external queries files through a rest API.
+Integrates lds-search and lds-rest projects and extends ontology-service project.

 Moreover, each query file contains its own description taht is used to dynamically generate a html file containing the Sparql Public Data Interface specifications